MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-classes.md

  Most classes have one or more actual instances and are known as *concrete classes*. *Abstract classes* and *singleton classes* are special kinds of classes that behave differently and are used for particular scenarios.

 #### Abstract classes
  Abstract classes have no instances and exist only to act as a base class for other classes.
 All the properties and relationships that are defined at the abstract class level are inherited by child classes and don't have to be defined again.
-Most of the classes that are defined in management pack libraries are abstract, since they are only provided to act as base classes for classes that are defined in custom management packs.
+Most of the classes that are defined in management pack libraries are abstract, since they're only provided to act as base classes for classes that are defined in custom management packs.

- Abstract classes are used where there is a common set of properties, relationships, or grouping that can be defined across all further specializations of a class.
+ Abstract classes are used where there's a common set of properties, relationships, or grouping that can be defined across all further specializations of a class.
 In the previous example, all the classes shown above **Windows&nbsp;Server&nbsp;2003 Logical Disk** and **Windows&nbsp;Server&nbsp;2008 Logical Disk** are abstract.
 They exist only for the lower\-level classes to inherit from.

 #### Singleton classes
  *Singleton classes* are used when there's one and only one instance of a class.
 The class is the instance, and it always exists.
 The single instance is being created when the management pack is installed.
 Similarly, a key property isn't required for a singleton class, because it will only ever have a single instance.
 A common use of singleton classes is for the **Groups** class, because there's only a single instance of this class required throughout the management group.